 - That the stall must be removed each day at the end of trading hours.

 - That the trader must comply with any reasonable request of a police officer or authorised officer of the Council.

 - That the trader must produce to a police officer or authorised officer of the Council a copy of the consent on demand.

 The Council considers that each of the above conditions will be reasonably necessary in relation to the majority of consents granted for the purposes of protecting public safety and the prevention of nuisance and annoyance to local residents, businesses in the locality and members of the public using the streets concerned.
 The Council may also impose such other conditions as it considers reasonably necessary in any particular case.

 Following a decision to grant consent, an applicant shall produce the necessary certificate of public liability insurance, after which he will be issued with the consent and a numbered consent plate for display on the stall.

-If you are concerned about possible illegal Street Trading, please contact the Council's Licensing Officers - see above details.
+If you are concerned about possible illegal street trading, please contact the Council's Licensing officers.